DIY Tiling: The Ultimate Checklist of Tools You’ve Probably Forgotten

-Tiles nippers: if you don’t fancy using a tile grinder to make intricate, non-linier cuts then a tile nipper will be your next go-to.
-This nifty handheld tool looks like your standard pair of pliers, but when applied with pressure to tiles, you can snap off small chunks in a controlled way to get the perfect size cut you need.
-They’re the ideal tile cutting tool for making smaller cuts to ensure your tiles fit snugly around pipes, light switches and plug sockets with minimal hassle.
+Tiles nippers: if you don’t fancy using a tile grinder to make intricate, non-linear cuts then a tile nipper will be your next go-to.
+This nifty handheld tool looks like your standard pair of pliers, but when applied with pressure to tiles, you can snap off small chunks in a controlled way to get the perfectly sized cut you need.
+They’re the ideal tile-cutting tool for making smaller cuts to ensure your tiles fit snugly around pipes, light switches and plug sockets with minimal hassle.

-When it comes to doing a good job of your tiling, the devil is in the detail, and overlooking the importance of using tile spacers between your laid tiles could easily result in a shoddy looking finish.
+When it comes to doing a good job with your tiling, the devil is in the detail, and overlooking the importance of using tile spacers between your laid tiles could easily result in a shoddy-looking finish.

 Whether you’re laying small metro wall tiles or large format marble-effect floor tiles, always make sure you have a ready supply of tile spacers to hand.
 These plastic cross-shaped pieces are incredibly cheap to buy and are an effective way to make sure you have uniform gaps between each and every tile.

 They should be placed around all 4 edges of the tile to keep the gaps even.
 Tile spacers come in sizes that range from 1mm up to 6mm.
 For smaller tiles, you may want to opt for a 1mm or 2mm thick spacer, whereas larger tiles may need something a little thicker like 4 or 5mm to provide ample space between each one.